While we typically associate mesh jackets with warmer climates, hybrid mesh jackets can be a great option in the hottest summer months.

 The neck, waist and wrists are fully-adjustable and lined with soft material, but the real selling point is the removable windproof liner.

-Using this liner will make your jacket significantly more comfortable when the temperature drops or the sun goes down.
-For UK summer riding, this is a nice touch – given the changeable nature of the weather and difference daylight makes.
+This liner will make your jacket significantly more comfortable when the temperature drops.
+This is a nice touch for UK summer riding – given the changeable nature of the weather and the difference daylight makes.

 What we like: Excellent, comfortable Dainese construction, removable, windproof liner and quick dry fabric

 RST’s Ventilator is a fairly complete solution to summertime riding.
 While it uses K300 mesh panels throughout the jacket and an inner mesh lining for comfort, the big attraction of this jacket is its removable thermal, waterproof lining.